 - In addition to other analytical measures.

-To learn how to master the ADX indicator and make sure it is suitable for your trading strategy, you can test it on a demo account and thus train with a fictitious capital, so without taking any risk.
+To learn how to master the ADX indicator and make sure that it suits your trading strategy, you can test it on a demo account and thus practice with fictitious capital, therefore without taking any risk.